Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Cost Containers

 **Explanation:**
-"Cost Allocation Tags" is correct.
+Cost Allocation Tags is correct.
 They are user-defined labels for tracking costs.
-"Cost Categories" is incorrect; they group costs, not tag resources.
+Cost Categories is incorrect; they group costs, not tag resources.
-"Cost Metadata" is incorrect; it is not an AWS feature.
+Cost Metadata is incorrect; it is not an AWS feature.
-"Cost Containers" is incorrect; it is not an AWS feature.
+Cost Containers is incorrect; it is not an AWS feature.

 ---